29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/one-offs/COVReflection.typ

 It is sometimes very useful to note down what each person initially thinks, as often the 'face value' notes are the most useful to keep in mind.
 //TODO: FILL OUT
 == Daniel Dew
+Coventy was our best look at the national standard so far, the competition is in fact larger than UK Nationals, with the best teams and steepest competition showing up.
+This competition was an amazing insight to the required strategies, mechanisms, and even code to compete at the highest level.
+We can take many tips from this competition, in particular in driving strategy; for example, leaving mobile goals unnattended is a must _not_, goals must either be carried or flipped to avoid the points being negated.
 == Jonah

 == Daniel da Silva